JTB6154/IGME-235/235-project-1-content.md

 ## Esthetics
 As discussed before the game will use ascii art and an 8-bit sound score.
 The sound will most likely be semi-procedural mostly used to generate atmosphere.
 ## Gameplay
+### Mechanics
 The primary actions the player will be taking are movement, combat, and avoidance.
 The player will be moving through the crypt in order to discover items.
 These items will have powerful effects, such as area damage and healing.
 The player may choose to avoid enemies in order to gather items instead.
 Combat will be simple and involve
+### Control
+The game will control using the Keyboard.
+Specifically, wasd will be used to move, spacebar to attack, and the number keys to use items.
+If an item requires a target, the cursor will be moved using wasd and selected using the spacebar.
+### Onboarding
+There will be a tutorial level in wich the player will have a chance to use all objects, get used to controlling the game and begin to develop knowledge of the actions they can take during the game.
+The level will be much more linear than other levels and will have tutorial messages telling the user how to play the game.
+### Player learning
+Players will be able to learn abilities like how to use items and terrain to there advantage. they will also become increasingly familiar with level designs as the levels themselves will stay the same accross runs.
+## Screenshots
+shh we'll have some soon
+## About the Developers
+I'm John Bateman a second year game design and development student at Rochester institute of technology.
+I specialize in C# and Unity development but am capable at other forms of development.
+I'm always looking to improve my design and programming skills.
+Known languages: C#, HTML, CSS, Visual Basic, Python.
+Tools: Photoshop, Gimp, Microsoft Word, Microsoft Excel, Autodesk Maya and Inventor, Autocad.